 - Liver damage

-Psychological Effects – Abusing Oxycontin can also have negative impacts on mental health.
-Here are some negative psychological and mental effects from abusing Oxycontin:
+Abusing OxyContin can also have a negative impact on mental health.
+Here are some possible negative psychological and mental effects from abusing OxyContin:

 - Altered perception of reality